cython/cython/docs/src/userguide/language_basics.rst

 Some things to note:

-* Exception values can only be declared for functions returning an integer, enum, float or pointer type, and the value must be a constant expression.
+* Exception values can only be declared for functions returning a C integer, enum, float or pointer type, and the value must be a constant expression.
   Functions that return ``void``, or a struct/union by value, can only use the ``except *`` form.